sergeyprokhorenko/Base64UUID/README.md

     15 E           31 U           47 j           63 z
 ```

 Base64UUID strings MAY be enclosed in double quotes (U+0022) when necessary.
-Decoders SHALL accept both quoted and unquoted forms.
+Decoders MUST accept both quoted and unquoted forms of Base64UUID strings and remove the quotes before processing the Base64UUID value.

 ### 2.2.
 Encoding Process

 To encode a UUID from its canonical format into a Base64UUID string:
-1. Convert the UUID from standard 36-character hexadecimal format to 128-bit binary representation
+1. Convert the UUID from standard 36-character hexadecimal format to 128-bit binary representation.
+If convertion is not possible in a SQL query, the encoder MUST return NULL.
+UUID validation is RECOMMENDED
 2. Right-shift the entire 128-bit value by 4 bit positions
 3. Set the 4 most significant bits to `0100` (binary) to ensure the encoded string starts with a letter
 4. Encode the resulting 132-bit value as a 22-character Base64UUID string